sebastianhaas/browserscreenshot/README.md

 ```latex
 \browserscreenshot[0.3]{screenshot.png}{https://example.com/}
 ```
-This will render the screenshot one-third of `\textwidth`.
+This will render the screenshot one third of `\textwidth`.